 Increased detection of Fusobacterium (a species of bacteria) in colorectal cancer tumors has been reported in two independent studies.
-Fusobacterium produce hydrogen sulfide through cysteine desulfhydrase activity – a hydrogen sulfide-producing enzyme.
+Fusobacterium produce Hs2 through cysteine desulfhydrase activity – a hydrogen sulfide-producing enzyme.
 As hydrogen sulfide has been demonstrated to be genotoxic, the authors of this paper hypothesised that it may be one causative metabolite in the etiology of colorectal cancer.

 Recently, a culture-dependent study demonstrated that mucosal biopsies from IBD patients were more often colonized by Fusobacterium spp. than those from matched healthy controls.

 A key point here for us folk who are regularly interpreting stool tests is that fusobacteriam species may produce Hs2 gas via different mechanisms to that of those mentioned above (Bilophila wadsworthii, Desulfomonas pigra, Desulfovibrio piger).